-Looking for an idea for a dinner date or somewhere to take loved ones for a special occasion in Singapore, but you’re bored of the usual fancy restaurant options?
-Try going for a dinner cruise on board of the Royal Albatross, Singapore’s only luxury tall ship.
+Looking for an idea for a dinner date or somewhere for loved ones on a special occasion in Singapore, but you’re bored of the usual fancy restaurant options?
+Try going for a dinner cruise on board the Royal Albatross, Singapore’s only luxury tall ship.

-I’ve been living in Singapore for close to ten years, but I’ve only known about Royal Albatross last year when they held a sunset party cruise.
-When I found out they also do dinner cruise, I had to check them out!
+I’ve been living in Singapore for close to ten years, but I only knew about Royal Albatross last year when they held a sunset party cruise.
+When I found out they also do dinner cruises, I had to check them out!
 Here is my experience on the dinner cruise on Royal Albatross.

-The website will tell you about how the Royal Albatross hails all the way from the opposite side of the world in Chicago, before undergoing the long 15,000 km journey to Singapore to be renovated.
+The Royal Albatross ship hails all the way from the opposite side of the world, Chicago, before undergoing the long 15,000 km journey to Singapore to be renovated.

 Boarding the Royal Albatross

 We arrived at 7 PM, 30 minutes before we were set to sail.
 I personally think you should arrive earlier around 6:30 PM when the door first opens so you can catch a glimpse of the yacht while the sun is still out.